We want to see a future where everyone has the ability to:

 1 in 5 people have suicidal thoughts, 1 in 14 people self-harm, and 1 in 15 people attempt suicide.
 We believe that this is far too many.

-Here are a few key underlying problems:
+Here are a few of the key underlying challenges:

 - 75% with a mental health condition start developing it before 18.

 - Teachers and parents lack quality mental health resources.

-• Support services are overwhelmed, have long wait times, and require a referral.
+- Support services are overwhelmed, have long wait times, and require a referral.

-• Existing mental health curriculum does not resonate with kids and teens.
+- Existing mental health curriculum does not resonate with kids and teens.

-• Workshops &
+Live Workshops & Assembly Days

 Our trustees help us plan, think strategically, and stay focused.
 With their generous support and guidance, we can make sure that The Lily-Jo Project makes the right decisions for the future.